boeschenstein/typescript/README.md

 private myCallBack(value: MyObject) {
-  // callback runs in the context of execution console.warn('myLocalVariable is NOT available', this.myLocalVariable);
+  // callback runs in the context of execution console.warn('myLocalVariable is NOT available', this.myLocalVariable); // output: 'myLocalVariable is NOT available' null };
-};

 private myCallBack = (value: MyObject) => {
-  // callback runs in the context of declaration console.warn('myLocalVariable is available now', this.myLocalVariable);
+  // callback runs in the context of declaration console.warn('myLocalVariable is available now', this.myLocalVariable); // output: 'myLocalVariable is available now' 'can you read this?'
 };
 ```